MattithyahuData/P5-House-Prices-Prediction/README.md

-# 🏪 Mega Mart Sales Prediction: Project Overview
+# 🏡 House Price Prediction: Project Overview
 * End to end project predicting the price of a house using housing attributes like rooms and bathrooms etc.
 * Used XGBoost regressor model for predictions